ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: http://support.microsoft.com/kb/818769

+**Trace Flag: 8004**<br />
+Function: SQL server to create a mini-dump once you enable 2551 and a out of memory condition is hit<br />
+Link: None

 **Trace Flag: 8010**<br />
 Function: Fixes problem that SQL Server services can not be stopped<br />
 Link: http://support.microsoft.com/kb/2633271/en-us